West Virginia Law Review

 York decisions that define the locus poenitentiae.

-corrects false testimony "before the submission of the
+"before the submission of the case."
+[FN60] Oddly enough,

-enough, the same court later barred the recantation defense
+the same court later barred the recantation defense for

-most recent case, decided in 1959 (which is the only one to
+case, decided in 1959 (which is the only one to comment on

 recantation defense.
 [FN62]